spalger/bower-registry-editor/README.md

 # Bower Registry Editor

-This is a super simple app that is used to allow bower users to delete their own packages.
+This is a super simple app that allows bower users to delete packages they own.